 The second lesson, Notandum vero nobis est is sung followed by the second responsory.
 During the second responsory the cantors and the celebrant don copes the principal one pre-intones the Te Deum.
 Six pluvialistae assist the Hebdomadarius where possible.
 The Te Deum is then sung and, where it is the custom the bells ring throughout.

 Lauds follow immediately and have a series of beautiful antiphons: Angelus autem Domini, Et ecce terraemotus, Erat autem, Prae timore autem ejus and Respondens autem Angelus all taking up the theme of the Angels, earthquake and empty tomb.
 Psalms 92, 99, 62, Benedicite & 148 are sung with these antiphons.
-The chapter, hymn, versicel and response are replaced by the Haec dies.
-If one has the opportunity listen to the setting by the English composer John Sheppard do so (Hyperion CDD22021).
+The chapter, hymn, versicle and response are replaced by the Haec dies.
 After Haec dies the antiphon Et valde mane is sung and then the Benedictus sung to a solemn tone 8.
 During the Benedictus the altar, the choir and people are censed in the normal manner.
 The antiphon is repeated and the collect of Easter, Deus, qui hodierna die sung.
 Benedicamus Domino, Alleluia, Alleluia and its response are followed by the solemn Regina Caeli, its versicle and collect.

-In the 'liturgical books of 1962' Compline and Mattins have been axed, perhaps with regards to Mattins, the most pernicious and shameful cut of all – destroying the defining service of the Resurrection, although there has been a partial restoration in the 'Ordinary Form' of the 1962 rite.
+In the 'liturgical books of 1962' Compline and Mattins have both been axed - with regards to Mattins, probably the most pernicious and shameful cut of all – destroying the defining service of the Resurrection, although there has been a partial restoration in the 'Ordinary Form' of the 1962 rite.